Catch-up subscriptions

 Tips

-Server-side filtering introduced as a simpler alternative to projections.
-Before creating a projection to get the events you care about you should first consider filtering.
+Server-side filtering was introduced as a simpler alternative to projections.
+You should consider filtering before creating a projection to include the events you care about.

 A simple stream prefix filter looks like this: